 Swimming ponds offer a new habitat for flora and fauna, something that is becoming increasingly scarce, especially in densely populated areas.
 A swimming pond in our own garden therefore not only has a relaxing and beneficial effect on ourselves, but also provides an oasis for plants and animals.
 This is especially important during increasingly hot summers.
 In contrast to natural bodies of water, a swimming pond loses hardly any water due to its liner sealing and thus offers a valuable space for people, animals and plants.
 In addition, a pond is also much nicer in winter than a conventional pool.
 A recent study from Switzerland shows how small ponds can save our amphibians even during future droughts.
 It was published in the renowned journal PNAS of the American Academy of Sciences.

-Dr Jakob Schelker heads the Technology, Research & Development departments at Biotop Landschaftsgestaltung GmbH.
+Dr Jakob Schelker heads the Technology, Research & Development departments at Biotop P&P International GmbH.
 He has years of expertise in researching the self-purifying power of streams, rivers and lakes.
 His doctoral thesis dealt with the influence of intensive forestry on the water quality of streams.
 Before joining Biotop, he was head of a research group at the University of Vienna.